China President Xi to tour Boeing, Microsoft on U.S. visit

-(This Sept 16 story corrects last sentence to say Xi previously visited the U.S. in 2013, instead of saying the last visit by a Chinese president was in 2006 by former President Hu Jintao)

-SEATTLE Chinese President Xi Jinping will tour Boeing Co and Microsoft Corp in Seattle on the first stop of his U.S. visit next week, state and company officials confirmed on Wednesday.
+SEATTLE Chinese President Xi Jinping will tour Boeing Co (BA.N) and Microsoft Corp (MSFT.O) in Seattle on the first stop of his U.S. visit next week, state and company officials confirmed on Wednesday.

 His itinerary for the Sept.
 22-24 stay in Seattle includes visiting Microsoft's campus in Redmond, Washington, and Boeing's massive factory in Everett, where 787, 777 and other widebody jets are built.